Falcon Stuart: Music

 Experience in writing and producing film soundtracks positioned Stuart to play a key role in the new wave explosion of the mid-1970s.
 He originally produced "Silly Billy", a feminist reggae track for Mari Elliot in 1976, but both careers shifted hugely after a seismic encounter with the Sex Pistols:

 Marian Elliot adopted the name Poly Styrene, and formed the punk band X-Ray Spex, with most of the band's members living in Stuart's Fulham home.
-Stuart served as their producer, manager, and often photographer, and played a key role in helping create the band's only album, Germfree Adolescents.
+Stuart served as their producer, manager, and often photographer, and played a key role in helping create the band's first album, Germfree Adolescents.
 He also promoted a twice-weekly gig at the Man in the Moon following the closure of The Roxy, where X-Ray Spex played, and where Adam Ant would launch his career.

 When X-Ray Spex disbanded, Stuart then helped effect the transformation of former punk Adam Ant.
 Stuart mortgaged his house to fund new recordings and the fourteen-date sell-out 'Ants Invasion' tour from May to July 1980.
 This led to Adam and the Ants being signed by CBS for the No. 1 album Kings of the Wild Frontier on 16 July 1980.
 Stuart and Ant parted company in 1981.

 During the 1980s, Stuart remained active in the music business, managing and touring globally with the New Romantic band Classix Nouveaux, formed by former X-Ray Spex members Jak Airport and B.P.
 Hurding, as well as ska/pop act Amazulu, and Swedish rock pop band Trance Dance, while also setting up the independent label Awesome Records, distributed by Rough Trade and the Cartel.
 Danielle Dax released the acclaimed albums Jesus Egg That Wept, Inky Bloaters and Cat-House on Awesome before signing to Sire Records.

 Stuart remained involved with the British music scene in the 1990s, while also expanding East.
 Classix Nouveaux had been the first band to play in Poland in 1982 after the Solidarity uprising as part of the 'bread and circus' policy of the government of the time, and in January 1992 he took Crunch to play at the Ms. Rock Europe festival at the Palace "Ukraine" in Kyiv, and in Kharkiv Prison.
 Other performers included most notably La Toya Jackson, who played in Chernobyl itself for the ninth anniversary concert to commemorate the disaster.
 Stuart also helped format and provide material for the music show Post, which aired twice weekly to 5 million Ukrainian viewers between 1993 and 1998, and a weekly Best British Video half-hour on the Noviy Kanal, which ran for two years.

 Stuart's archive has been donated to John Moores University in Liverpool, where it will be available for public access from the autumn of 2011.